brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

       ];
    }

-The new web page type can now be selected:
+The new web page type can now be selected in the page properties:

 .. figure:: ../Images/Developer/MedicalWebPageTypeSelection.png
    :alt: MedicalWebPage in the list of available web page types